-The Meadows Jazz Orchestra, under the direction of Adjunct Assistant Professor Dylan Smith, is a 25-member dual group consisting of a traditional large jazz ensemble and a small jazz combo.
-Students pursuing a variety of undergraduate and graduate degrees from Meadows School of the Arts and from across the SMU campus are selected by audition each fall.
-Current members of the Meadows Jazz Orchestra include students majoring in music performance, music education, composition, music theory pedagogy, sacred music, engineering, business and statistics.
+The Meadows Jazz Orchestra, under the direction of Derrick Horne, is a traditional large jazz ensemble of 18 students.
+Students are selected by audition each fall and are involved in an array of degree programs and majors across the Meadows School of the Arts and the SMU campus.
+The Meadows Jazz Orchestra has included students majoring in music performance, music education, music therapy, composition, music theory pedagogy, sacred music, creative computation, political science, engineering, economics, business and statistics.

 The MJO explores the scope of repertoire from the traditions of the great big bands including Duke Ellington, Count Basie, Stan Kenton, Maynard Ferguson, Thad Jones & Mel Lewis and more.
 Continually looking forward, the MJO performs a wide range of contemporary pieces including compositions by Pat Metheny, Chick Corea, Marcus Miller, Bob Mintzer, Earth Wind & Fire, Stevie Wonder, and current members of the Meadows Jazz Orchestra.